 - nausea and vomiting occur at least four times per hour

-- attacks last for ≥1 hour, up to 10 days
+- attacks last for 1 hour or longer, up to 10 days

 - Complete freedom from symptoms between attacks